T-duality simplifies bulk-boundary correspondence: the noncommutative case: Bulk and boundary algebras

-As already noted, an obvious way to model the interior would be as an open cylinder on the boundary, and, for an infinite cylinder, we could make this more precise by taking the interior algebra to be continuous $\ce$-valued functions on $U \cong \real$: $\ci = C_0(U,\ce)$.
-The bulk algebra $\cb$, is then defined to be the \emph{induced algebra} $\ind_L^{U}(\ce,\alpha)$, of continuous $\ce$-valued functions on $U$, which satisfy the \lq\lq periodicity\rq\rq\ condition $f(u - \ell) = \alpha^\ell [f(u)]$ for $u \in U$, $\ell \in \integer$; ($\ell$ counts the number of lattice spacings in $L$).
-If $\alpha$ defined a character of $L$ then the \lq\lq periodicity\rq\rq\ would give Bloch--Floquet type functions.
-There is automatically a translation action $\tau^\alpha$ of $U$ on $\cb = \ind_L^{U}(\ce,\alpha)$, which combines with the action of $V$ on $\ce$ to give an action of $W$ on $\cb$.
-This action provides a reason to use the induced algebra rather than the mapping torus \eqref{mappingtorusequation} of which it is the periodic extension.
-The basic setup is summarized as follows:
+As already noted, an obvious way to model the interior would be as an open cylinder on the boundary.
+We make this more precise by taking the interior algebra to be continuous $\ce$-valued functions on $(0,1)$, i.e.\ $\ci = C_0((0,1),\ce)$.
+Reflecting covariance with respect to $L$, the bulk algebra $\cb$ is defined to be the \emph{induced algebra} $\ind_L^{U}(\ce,\alpha)$, of continuous $\ce$-valued functions on $U$, which satisfy the equivariance condition $f(u - \ell) = \alpha^\ell [f(u)]$ for $u \in U$, $\ell \in L$; ($\ell$ counts the number of lattice spacings in $L$)\footnote{If $\alpha$ defined a character of $L$ then the \lq\lq periodicity\rq\rq\ would give Bloch-type functions.}.
+An equivalent definition of $\cb$ is as a \emph{mapping torus}: